unixsuperhero/clitasks/README.md

 # Example Story File:

-    story do
-      status :new

-      name 'Change the Homepage title to say "Foo"' description <<-DESCRIPTION
+    story 'Change the Homepage title to say "Foo"' do id 'ajsdfjsjs'
+      status queued  # new is a reserved word created_by :unix_superhero
+      assigned_to :unix_superhero, 'Foo Bar', :someone_else
+      tags :test, 'tag_two', :three

+      description <<-DESCRIPTION
         Lorem ipsum, and stuff...

+        A long description can go here.

+        To Do:
+        * task one
+        * task two
       DESCRIPTION

-      created_by 'Unix Superhero'
-      assigned_to 'Unix Superhero', 'Foo Bar', :someone_else

-      tags :test, 'dummy story'

       comment 'Unix Superhero', <<-COMMENT
         Hai hai, sou desu ne?